PISA-CA is a collaborative research project in active development at UC Davis and ARO-Volcani.

 For questions, or to participate in the research project, contact:

 Click "Get Water Budget."
-The tool downloads satellite data for your location — rainfall, evaporation demand, canopy size (NDVI), and soil water-holding capacity.
+The tool downloads satellite data — rainfall, evaporation demand, canopy size (NDVI), soil water-holding capacity, and climate zone.

-Set your irrigation season using the sliders (e.g. May – October).
+Set your irrigation season using the sliders.
 The tool calculates how much water your trees need each month.

 Review Winter Irrigation.
 The tool recommends how much to apply before the season to fill the soil.
 Adjust if you applied more or less.